Panoptikum-social/blog.panoptikum.social/pages/vienna-beamers.md

 each starting at 18:30 and lasting until 20:00 at most.
 You won't be kicked out, though ;-)

-There are no prerequesites besides showing up with a notebook and some interest in one of the languages, that run on the BEAM.
+There are no prerequisites besides showing up with a notebook and some interest in one of the languages, that run on the BEAM.
 We have also enthusiasts for Erlang, Lisp-Flavoured Erlang & Joxa within our group.